riversheher/BODB-Extractor/README.md

 # Start Here

 ## Linux
-A shell script is in progress to aid in setup
+A shell script is in progress to aid in setup WIP

 ## Windows
 A powershell script is provided to help initialize your environment, and to aid in automating testing procedures.